Trusted WordPress tutorials, when you need them most.

 After successfully importing content to your reinstalled WordPress site, you can move on to installing plugins.

 You will need to install all plugins one by one and then activate them.
-You may need to manually setup plugins to adjust their settings.
+You may also need to manually set up plugins to adjust their settings.

 We hope this article helped you learn how to uninstall and reinstall WordPress.
-You may also want to see our ultimate step by step WordPress security guide.
+You may also want to see our complete WordPress troubleshooting guide or our expert pick of the best WordPress maintenance services.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.